-After years of pressure from Hammersmith & Fulham Council, TfL has opened a consultation on ways to fix its broken 266 bus route.
+After pressure from Hammersmith & Fulham Council, TfL has opened a consultation on ways to fix its broken 266 bus route.
+And this is your last chance to share your views – the consultation closes on 17 September.

 It is seeking the opinion of transport users in the area over plans to change the infamous rote, which is plagued by delay, and causes daily frustration for bus users.